 - 1/4 cup orange juice

 - 2 tablespoons butter, melted

 - Preheat the oven to 375°F. Generously grease a 9-inch square cake pan and set aside.

-- Combine the halved cranberries, chopped oranges (see notes) and brown sugar in a medium bowl.
+- Add the halved cranberries, chopped oranges (see notes) and brown sugar to a small bowl.
 Combine well and set aside.

-- Place the sifted cake flour in a mixing bowl and add the baking powder and salt.
+- Sift the cake flour into a separate mixing bowl and add the baking powder and salt.